 1.2.5 Data Processing

 A total of 22 complete datasets were obtained from biologgers deployed in the field.
-Data were recorded onboard of the sensors and later downloaded and converted to raw text files.
-Accelerometer and lightlogger data were read and merged accordingly to date and time of recordings using purposely written R scripts.
+Data were recorded onboard of the sensors and later downloaded and converted to raw text files using the software provided by the logger manufacturers.
+Accelerometer and lightlogger data were read and merged accordingly to date and time of recordings using purposely written R (colocar citação do software) scripts.
 Time of recordings of accelerometers and lightloggers were not synchronized to the minute consequently we had to round the lightlogger recording times to the nearest 5 minutes in order to merge both data streams.
 We also removed the first and last days of each dataset, corresponding to the days of capturing and recapturing efforts, in order to minimize any effects that the capture, handling or recapture efforts could have in the animal’s behavior.

-Acceleration data was used to measure the gross motor activity.
-The tri-axial acceleration data was first converted to one dimensional value using the Vectorial Dynamic Body Acceleration (VeDBA, Qasem et al. 2012).
+Acceleration data was used to measure gross motor activity.
+The tri-axial acceleration data was first converted to one dimensional values using the Vectorial Dynamic Body Acceleration (VeDBA, Qasem et al. 2012).
 VeDBA is commonly used as a proxy for the animal’s activity level and energy expenditure (REFS).
 VeDBA was calculated by: (i) Estimating the effect of the gravitational force over the accelerometer, also known as static acceleration.
 The static acceleration can be estimated by applying a moving average over the raw acceleration data.
 There is not a consensus over the the number of points to calculate the moving average with, which can be dependent on the study species and device’s recording frequency.
-In the case of this study we opted to use a 4-second moving average after following the methodology proposed by (Shepard et al. 2008, see Appendix). (ii) Calculating the acceleration correspondent to the animal’s movement, also know as Dynamic Body Acceleration (DBA).
-The DBA was calculated by subtracting the static acceleration from the raw data. (iii) Lastly, we calculate the VeDBA by the vectorial sum of the DBA over the device’s axis.
-Following VeDBA calculations the 1Hz acceleration data was downsampled by taking the median over a 1 minute non-overlapping sliding window.
+In this study, we used a 4-second moving average after following the methodology proposed by (Shepard et al. 2008, see Appendix). (ii) Calculating the acceleration correspondent to the animal’s movement, also know as Dynamic Body Acceleration (DBA).
+The DBA was calculated by subtracting the static acceleration from the raw data. (iii) Lastly, we calculate the VeDBA by the vectorial sum of the DBA over the device’s axes.

 VeDBA=Xd2+Yd2+Zd2

-All VeDBA datapoints were classified as occuring during the daytime or nighttime based on the daylength od recording dates.
-Daytime activity was in turn classified as being above or underground.
+Once VeDBA was calculated, the 1Hz acceleration data was downsampled by taking the median over a 1-minute non-overlapping sliding window.
+All VeDBA datapoints were classified as occuring during the daytime or nighttime based on the daylength of recording dates.
 Daylength was calculated using the maptools package in R (Bivand and Lewin-Koh 2020), which uses the National Oceanic and Atmospheric Administration (NOAA) equations for estimating Twilight times.
 We used Civil Twilight times, defined as the times in which the center of the sun is 6° below the horizon, as thresholds to calculate daylength and classify datapoints as occuring during the day or nighttime.
-Daylength change along the year can be seen in the Appendix.
+Daylength change along the year can be seen in the Appendix (REF da figura).

 Light exposure data was used to further classify data points as above or below ground during the daytime.
 The threshold for considering a data point as being aboveground was 2 lux, consistent with what has been done in (Jannetti et al. 2019).
-All data processing and statistical analysis were conducted in R v4.0.2 (R Core Team 2020) unless noted otherwise.
+All data processing and statistical analysis were conducted in R v4.0.2 (R Core Team 2020) unless stated otherwise.

 1.2.6 Hidden Markov Models